 What to Know About Long COVID in 2023

 Long COVID has significantly impacted the U.S. population since the onset of the 2020 pandemic.
-Even those who suffered mild infections aren’t immune to developing post-COVID condition, joining millions of other “long-haulers” struggling with daily functioning as a result of chronic fatigue, brain fog, shortness of breath, and a myriad of other symptoms.
+Even those who suffered mild infections aren’t immune to developing post-COVID conditions, joining millions of other “long-haulers” struggling with daily functioning as a result of chronic fatigue, brain fog, shortness of breath, and a myriad of other symptoms.

 In 2022, The Brookings Institute estimated that approximately 2-4 million Americans were unable to rejoin the workforce due to long COVID.
 Fortunately, experts say the rate of long COVID has dropped in recent months, declining from 35% in June 2022 to 28% in January 2023.